charlesbrandt/public/code/javascript/node.md

 RUN npm --version # optional to check that it worked
 ```

-NVM is an alternative, but it's tricky to use NVM in a container:
+NVM is tricky to use NVM in a container:

 ```
 # nvm environment variables